Msme startups

 The Auction Heartlands

-Cardamom isn’t sold casually on market streets.
-It passes through auction systems — primarily held at:
+Cardamom isn’t sold casually by buying directly from farmers and selling to buyers.
+It is generally sold through auction systems — primarily held at:

 • Vandanmedu and Puttady (Kerala)